 I've heard it argued that property taxes don't matter to the city.
 It's the earnings tax that pays the bills.
 But property taxes would matter if we didn't abate them, or TIF them or reject - as council has done each year for more than a decade now - city manager requests to raise the city's inside millage rates.

 Beyond that, I'd be willing to wager that those privately-held properties all generate more earnings-tax for the city than the Saks site does.
-So, how do we benefit from public ownership of the site?
+So, how do we benefit from public ownership of

 Already on Internet forums , people are talking about a movie theater or an office tower.